aws-cloudfront

 CAVEATS

-Distribution deletion requires disabling first, then waiting for status to change.
-Invalidations have a cost after the free tier.
+Distribution deletion requires disabling first, then waiting for the status to change to `Deployed`.
+Invalidations have a cost after the first 1,000 paths per month.
 Distribution changes take time to propagate globally.
 Config updates require the current ETag value via --if-match.

 HISTORY